fargiolas/py-opc-ng/README.md

 ## Known issues

-OPC N2 and N3 have a so-called /autonomous mode/ where the device operates on its own saving data in the included sd-card.
+OPC N2 and N3 have a so-called *autonomous mode* where the device operates on its own saving data in the included sd-card.
 When you power on the devices and don't do anything for some time (about 65s for N3) the automatically enter this standalone mode and start